 The Big Stitch event started in 2008 as a way to gather these knitters and crocheters to work towards a common goal of providing baby blankets and hats for Nashville General Hospital.
-In the last eight years Knit and Crochet Tennessee has expanded their charitable reach to more than thirty local groups donating more than 25,000 hats, scarves, afghans, baby hats and baby blankets.
-Three years ago Big Stitch University was added to further the skills of the more than 500 fiber friends who attend the quarterly Big Stitch each year.
+In the last nine years Knit and Crochet Tennessee has expanded their charitable reach to more than thirty local groups donating more than 25,000 hats, scarves, afghans, baby hats and baby blankets.
+Five years ago Big Stitch University was added to further the skills of the more than 500 fiber friends who attend the quarterly Big Stitch each year.

 InstructorsClick any name below to view the profile